 Purple Rain appears in an aspect ratio of approximately 1.85:1 on this single-sided, double-layered DVD; the image has been enhanced for 16X9 televisions.
 This marked the first widescreen release of Rain, as the prior DVD came only with a fullscreen rendition.
 Despite my fondness for Prince, I never saw that set, as I heard too many bad things about it.
 As such, I can’t compare this version to the original.

-In any case, I felt pretty pleased with the image seen on this DVD.
-Shot on a low budget, Rain showed some rough edges but mainly came across well.
+In any case, I felt moderately pleased with the image seen on this DVD.
+Shot on a low budget, Rain showed some rough edges but came across acceptably well.
 Sharpness presented the main complaint, as some shots looked surprisingly soft.
 Not many of these occurred, but I saw more than a few, and they created some distractions.
 No problems with jagged edges or moiré effects occurred, and only some light edge enhancement manifested itself.
 Print flaws remained mostly absent.
 I saw the occasional speck or mark, and both the budget and general darkness of the film made it moderately grainy at times.
 However, the latter issue seemed less substantial than I expected, and the source defects stayed minimal.

 Many Eighties movies featured murky hues, and given the surfeit of stage shots that featured colored lighting, Rain presented a challenge in that regard.
 It succeeded acceptably well, though never a lot better than that.
 The colors fell somewhere between the level of natural accuracy and the era’s muddier tendencies.
 For the most part, the tones came across as a little flat but not badly so.
 The movie occasionally mustered pretty lively hues, and it reined in the colored lighting well; those shots were reasonably concise and distinctive.